johnrm174/model-railway-signalling/README.md

 # model-railway-signalling
-A model railway signalling library written in Python for the Raspberry Pi with a DCC control of Signals and Points and train detection via the GPIO ports on the Pi.
+A model railway signalling library written in Python for the Raspberry Pi with DCC control of Signals and Points and train detection via the GPIO ports on the Pi.
 For details of the "Public" API - scroll down the page

 A simple interface to the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
 The GPIO interface allows external train detectors such as the BlockSignalling BOD2-NS to be connected in via opto-isolators.
+A MQTT interface enables multiple signalling applications to be networked together, sharing signal states and other events

 All of the functions for creating and managing 'signals', 'points', 'sections' and 'sensors' have been developed as a Python Package to promote re-use across other layouts.
 This includes functions to support the interlocking of signals and points to enable